 INDEPENDENT TRUCK DISPATCHERS

 Work directly for the small trucking companies to keep their trucks loaded and moving.
 You will work to stay ahead of the truck so that they do not ever have to sit and wait on a load.
 Independent truck Dispatchers will work with both brokerages and direct manufacturers to try to get the MOST money for your truck.
 Independent truck Dispatchers are paid on a percentage or flat fee basis for each load.
-Generally for other truck dispatchers the percentage is 5% to 10% per load, with that rate being adjustable based on the amount of work the owner operator wants you to do.
-24/7 TRUCK DISPATCH charges a flat fee all loads $ 50.00 Dollars per load.
-We are located in the EE.UU Our company don't charge any % any loads.
+Generally, for other truck dispatchers, the percentage is 5% to 10% per load, with that rate being adjustable based on the amount of work the owner-operator wants you to do.
+24/7 TRUCK DISPATCH charges a flat fee for all loads, $50.00 Dollars per load.
+We are located in the EE.UU Our company doesn't charge any % any loads.